mageshit24/cozy_table_restaurant_app/README.md

 ```
 The app runs on `http://localhost:4200` and proxies API calls to the backend (see `proxyconfig.json`).

-> ℹ️ There's no admin registration UI - promote a user to admin directly in MySQL (`UPDATE users SET role = 'admin' WHERE id = ...;`) or via a one-off API call.
+> ℹ️ There's no admin registration UI - promote a user to admin directly in MySQL (`UPDATE Users SET role = 'admin' WHERE email = '...';`), then log out and back in so a fresh JWT picks up the new role.

 ---